PlanetCache/CacheJSON/README.md

 It can be used as a stand-alone utility class or extended inside your own custom classes to "JSON Enable" your objects.

+A handy way to validate that the JSON is legal is to copy the string into this site http://json.parser.online.fr/

 The primary features of CacheJSON are:

 * Decode a single JSON object into an %ArrayOfDataTypes